poveteen/HiveMind-core/readme.md

 - Create a chatbot, demo for [hack.chat](https://hack.chat/?JarbasAI) and [twitch](https://www.twitch.tv/jarbasai)
 - Create a private distributed mycroft network
 - Chat rooms / Intercom
+- Send binary data across mycroft instances, for example a picture from a camera to a face recognition server
 - Ask public hiveminds on fallback, i got a skill installed that solves your problem? you got the answer
 - Turn any internet enabled device on a mycroft enabled component
 - Talk with mycroft anywhere